jsjoeio/joeprevite.com/content/2020-08-01-book-review-how-to-be-antiracist/index.md

 We talked about it earlier, but we don't want a "race-neutral" country.
 Quoting what I wrote earlier,

-> Be eraising race, you ignore the problems that exist around it.
+> Be erasing race, you ignore the problems that exist around it.
 We don't want that.
 We want to see race, see the policies and issues around it, and then fix them together.

 > The construct of race neutrality actually feeds White nationalist victimhood by positing the notion that any policy protecting or advancing non-White Americans toward equity is “reverse discrimination.”
 > -Kendi 19